arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Storage Service (S3).md

 - Uploads to S3 are free
 - Downloads from S3 are paid
 - Using S3 Transfer Acceleration, you pay only for transfers that are accelerated
+- Since S3 is bound to a region, data transfer within a region is free

 ## S3 Notification Events
 - Optional